ryanmannix1/cornell-data-science-certificate/Supervised Learning Techniques/Linear Discriminant Analysis, Logit, and Ordered Logit/ReadMe.md

 🔍 Assumptions & Notes
 Only MechanicalApt is used as a predictor due to collinearity
 Assumes the CSV file is in the working directory
-Uses max.col() to classify the most probable performance score in ordered logit predictions

-🧼 To-Do / Improvements
-Add ROC curve
-Consider cross-validation or train-test split for robustness